phyletica/phyletica.github.io/teaching/s4b/project/index.md

 ## Pipelines are popular

-Pipelines for genomic data are probably the most common student project.
+Pipelines for processing and analyzing genomic data are probably the most common student project.
 Here are some things to keep in mind if you want to do a pipeline project:

 -   A set of simple shell scripts that run the steps of a pipeline is not